 Mahjong has been a common video game genre in Japan since the early 1980's, appearing in some capacity for numerous computers, game consoles, handhelds, and arcade machines.
 These games commonly use the Japanese variant (also known as "riichi mahjong" for its unique rule of declaring "riichi"), with very few of them sold outside of Japan.

 Mahjong games developed outside of Japan tend to use other regional variants, or to have enough customizable rules to support multiple variants.
-Most of the Western-developed games tend to be 1990's shareware (such as Four Winds Mah Jong and Mah Jongg for Windows), with two notable commercial exceptions: Shanghai: Dynasty and Shanghai: Second Dynasty.
+Most of the Western-developed games tend to be 1990's shareware, such as Four Winds Mah Jong and Mah Jongg for Windows, with three notable commercial exceptions: Hong Kong Mahjong Pro, Shanghai: Dynasty, and Shanghai: Second Dynasty.
 Taiwanese mahjong games also tend to use the 17-tile Taiwanese variant.

 Video Mahjong Tables

 In 1980, prior to the rise of the standard form of video mahjong, Data East developed the 1980 game Telejan (a combination of the words "television" and "mājan").
 While it uses similar dedicated hardware to arcade games, Telejan was not sold for commercial arcade use, instead being sold to mahjong parlors as a substitute for traditional mahjong tables.

 Telejan utilizes a dedicated cabinet resembling traditional sit-down table cabinets, with some unique features: